IATA-Cargo/ONE-Record/working_draft/API/docs/security/authn-transport-layer.md

 - Less user-friendly and rarely used in end-user API applications
 - Depending on setup, termination of mTLS may hinder the passing of authentication details to ONE Record server for authorization.

+**Guidelines for the usage of mTLS in ONE Record:**

+- mTLS is RECOMMENDED for highly sensitive data exchange using ONE Record